jacintic/sage_qa_interview/test_plan_exercise/test_plan_deliverable.md

       2. API should
          1. return a status on the 400 range
          2. return an error message saying all fields are empty
+2. Register with all required fields filled in with space characters
+  1. It should
+      1. have Front End solution do the following
+         1. avoid submitting the te form
+         2. report mandatory fields with
+            1. UI field highlighting
+            2. Error message explaining that the field is required
+      2. API should
+         1. return a status on the 400 range
+         2. return an error message saying all fields are empty
-2. Register with all required (correct) fields except one
+3. Register with all required (correct) fields except one
    1. It should
       1. Front End part
          1. avoid submitting the form